The culture is alive

 We contribute to your organisation gaining a better insight into your company’s culture and achieving a strengthened foundation for organisational changes.

-The culture of an organisation is not something that is being created by itself.
+The culture of an organisation is not something that arises by itself.
 It is something that we humans create more or less consciously.
 The culture in any given organisation is dynamic and will change continuously depending on many different factors which are rooted in the contexts, dynamics, relationships and realities in which we are part.

-When we talk about organisational change, we unconsciously talk about the culture, since it is fundamentally what needs to change for organisational change to succeed.
-Companies continuously spend resources on improvement projects and change projects, which require resources and energy.
-Often the desired effect does not materialise and what remains is despair and the big question – what went wrong?
+When we talk about organizational change, we unconsciously talk about the culture, as it is fundamentally what needs to change for organisational change to succeed.
+Companies continuously spend resources on improvement and change projects, which require resources and energy.
+Often, the desired outcome does not materialise and what remains is despair and the big question – what went wrong?

 Majken Schultz - symbolsk model til kulturfortolkning